vincentk191/projectREST/README.md

 - Read up and incorporate the shopping cart as well as the paypal API.

 _13/12/2017_
-- Add the extended functionalities if all else is completed
+- Add the extended functionalities if all else is completed as well as jQuery for front-end

 _14/12/2017 - 15/12/2017_
 - CSS